Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Results

 \begin{enumerate} \item \textbf{Depression:} Self-critical thoughts and low self-worth \item \textbf{Relationship problems:} Trust erosion and boundary issues \item \textbf{Anxiety:} Fear of illness and health-related vigilance \item \textbf{Relationship problems:} Attachment insecurity and emotional distance \item \textbf{Emotional dysregulation:} Rapid mood fluctuations and reactivity \item \textbf{Family:} Parental conflict and household tension \item \textbf{Depression:} Social isolation and disconnection \item \textbf{Depression:} Anhedonia and withdrawal from rewarding activities \item \textbf{Anxiety:} Social evaluation concerns and avoidance \item \textbf{Anxiety:} Sleep disturbances \end{enumerate}

 For a full list of subtopics and content gap rankings, see Appendix~\ref{appendix:gap_scores}.

 When aggregated at the \textit{main topic level}, the top five most under-supported categories are \textbf{Addiction (not drugs or alcohol), Depression, Anxiety, Family, and Racial, ethnic, or cultural concerns}.
-Although Addiction’s subtopics do not appear in the top ten individually, they all fall within a narrow band just outside that range (\#12--23).
-This consistency across subtopics drives Addiction’s overall ranking to \#1, whereas other main topics include both high- and low-ranking subtopics that lower their averages.
+Although Addiction’s subtopics do not rank in the top ten individually, they cluster just below that range (\#12--23), elevating Addiction to \#1 overall while other topics combine high- and low-ranking subtopics that lower their averages.

 To interpret the results, instead of comparing LLM scores directly, we compare to the Reference corpus performance as a best case scenario.
 RAG experiments show that gap-informed augmentation (Directed) achieved $\sim$95\% of Reference performance with far fewer documents.
-The smallest Directed corpus meeting this threshold required: 42\% more docs for Query Transformation (162 docs), 74\% for Hierarchical (288 docs), 74\% for Reranking (288 docs), and 318\% for Baseline (1230 docs) (Table~\ref{tab:doc_reduction}).

-Non-Directed corpora needed substantially more: 232\% for Query Transformation (898 docs), 318\% for Reranking (1230 docs), 403\% for Hierarchical (1560 docs), and 763\% for Baseline (2954 docs).
-In effect, random sampling required thousands more documents to reach the same quality.
+The smallest Directed corpus meeting this threshold required: 42\% more docs for Query Transformation (162 docs), 74\% for Hierarchical (288 docs), 74\% for Reranking (288 docs), and 318\% for Baseline (1,230 docs) (Table~\ref{tab:doc_reduction}).
+Non-Directed corpora needed more: 232\% for Query Transformation (898 docs), 318\% for Reranking (1,230 docs), 403\% for Hierarchical (1,560 docs), and 763\% for Baseline (2,954 docs).
+Random sampling therefore required thousands more documents to reach the same quality.
+Thus, Directed augmentation cuts content creation workload by 58.4\% (Baseline), 81.5\% (Hierarchical), 76.5\% (Reranking), and 81.9\% (Query Transformation) (Figure~\ref{fig:4trendsPHOTO}), demonstrating that gap analysis accelerates retrieval gains while minimizing corpus expansion effort.